SHolysh/database-manual/Appendices/D_External_Data/D_External_Data_Sources.md

 table.
 A standard ORMGP view is provided in the database to display information conncering these - V_GEN_BOREHOLE_OUTCROP.

-##### Future Data

-The GSC located a number of non MOE wells for the database.
-Some will already exist in the ORMGP database (MTO geotechnical wells for bridge abutments); however, the remaining wells must be identified and transferred into ORMGP.

 ### MNR Surface Water Station Coordinates

 ##### Date: June 2004